Albertykeyboard/Portfolio/Cancer Cell RPPA/Dataset Formatting ReadMe.txt

 I reorganized the original code for the preprocessing of the data so that it flow in a logical manner.
 The next step for me is going to be to figure out what graphs to generate as well as what model I want to run to model predict
 I may run unsupervised classification as well as this may be useful for finding tumor lines that could potentially share sensitivity even if they are a different indication altogether.
 However, this project should seek to NOT use deep learning style algorithms.
 This means most of the prediction analysis should be run in scikit learn.

+11/18/23
+Based on some literature, it seems some reproducibility should be relatively consistent across a few regression models.

+I suspect I should also run an unsupervised learning model as well.
+This is mostly to see a bit more of an unbiased setup.

+Ideas to run: